skrewby/advent-of-code/README.md

-# advent-of-code
+# Advent of Code
-Advent of Code solutions in multiple languages
+Advent of Code solutions in multiple languages.

+## Getting the input
+Make sure to have the session cookie written in *input/session*.